Default an issue's due date to the assigned version's due date [Includes Patch]

 Now, this could be more robust and check to see if the target version ever changes, and if it does apply the default.
 If that's the wish I could whip something like that up too - perhaps by utilizing the same sort of code found in Issue's before_save callback.

-#1 Updated by Jean-Philippe Lang over 9 years ago
+#1 Updated by Jean-Philippe Lang about 10 years ago

 The problem with this default due date is that it won't be updated if you change the target version due date.